 \section{Explicit Forgetting: Generative Memory}

-DSI paradigm consists of two tasks -- memorization and retrieval.
-In the previous section, we showcase that SAM alleviates implicit forgetting by stably memorizing documents.
+The DSI paradigm consists of two tasks -- memorization and retrieval.
+The previous section showcases that SAM alleviates implicit forgetting by stably memorizing documents.
 In this section, we focus on the forgetting phenomenon that arises from the continual indexing of new documents, specifically in the context of the retrieval task.
 Through our systematic study (in \S\ref{sec:case_study}), we show that irrespective of the model scale and docid representations, DSI models undergo severe forgetting.
 Moreover, we observe that the learning performance $LA_n$ keeps declining for the retrieval task (see Figures \ref{fig:case_study_forgetting} and \ref{fig:case_study_forgetting_hits10} for Hits@1 and Hits@10, respectively).
-This observation suggests that as we continuously update the DSI model with the indexing objective, the model starts to forget the retrieval task.
-In DSI, both memorization and retrieval tasks return docid for the given input, so by setup, we can assume access to the contents of the previous documents and continue indexing both old and new documents with the hope to reduce forgetting of the retrieval task.
-However, in Figure \ref{fig:generative_memory}, we see that the model still undergoes forgetting (more discussion in \S\ref{sec:main_results}).
+This observation suggests that as we continuously update the DSI model with the indexing objective, the model forgets the retrieval task.
+In DSI, both memorization and retrieval tasks return docid for input.
+By setup, we can assume access to previous documents and continue indexing old and new documents to reduce forgetting of the retrieval task.
+However, in Figure \ref{fig:generative_memory}, we see that the model still undergoes forgetting (more in \S\ref{sec:main_results}).